 Going Green to Remain Evergreen

 Our environment is part of our identity, and we intend to protect it.
 Skamania Lodge continues to take actionable steps towards sustainability and be a leader in environmental best practices.
 Continue reading to learn what we've done and more importantly, where we're going.
+In addtion to our efforts here at Skamania Lodge the owners of Skamania Lodge are passionate about sustainability, see here for more information.

 HOW WE REDUCED FIREPLACE POLLUTION TO JUST 5 POUNDS A YEAR.